qqaadir/tf-models/README.md

 Welcome to this project!
 This is a fork from TensorFlow Model Garden (https://github.com/tensorflow/models), to simplify for those who are already familiar with that repository.

 # Propose
-This project helps you to create your labeled dataset in the object detection problem you are solving.
-This is done by some algorithms added in the original repository that has the intention to create new labels from your model.
+This project helps you to automatically create labels in your images for object detection problems training your model in a semi-supervised way.
+The process is done by some algorithms and modifications added in the original repository.

-The quick explanation is here: ''
+The quick explanation of how it works is here: https://towardsdatascience.com/tensorflow-semi-supervised-object-detection-architecture-757b9c88f270#1a19-7d5b5cba66d1

 A most detailed one is here: https://www.researchgate.net/publication/343167804_Semi-supervised_approach_to_auto-label_images_in_object_detection